-Engineering is the biggest faculty at Imperial and as President you are representing approximately 3,700 Undergraduate students.
+Engineering is the biggest faculty at Imperial and as President you are representing over 3000 Undergraduate students.
 The City and Guilds College Union (CGCU) President must ensure the large Executive Committee is run smoothly through regular meetings and is also responsible for overseeing the Departmental Societies and other clubs within the Guilds in their role as Management Group Chair.